rubysolo/sudoku-solver.clj/README.md

 # sudoku-solver

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Sudoku solver written in Clojure.
+Does not work yet.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Solomon White

 Distributed under the Eclipse Public License, the same as Clojure.